 Solar eclipses are rare due to specific conditions.
 On October 14 2023, an annular solar eclipse will be visible from the United States.
 We, at Vaonis, plan to record it with our smart telescopes Vespera and Stellina.
 Before the event, here’s some information about the phenomenon.
 We will discuss the observation conditions and the different zones from where you can observe an eclipse.

 The path of totality

-The shadow of the Moon moves from West to East on Earth.
-The projection of its shadow on the Earth all along its trajectory is called “shadow band“.
-The width of the shadow band varies depending on the apparent size of the Moon and can reach up to 250 kilometers if the apparent diameter is important.
+The movement of the Moon’s shadow on Earth is from West to East.
+The term used to describe the projection of the shadow on Earth throughout its journey is “shadow band.”
+The width of the shadow band fluctuates based on the Moon’s apparent size, and can extend to 250 kilometers if the apparent diameter is significant.

 To observe solar eclipses, it is recommended to position oneself along the path of totality

 Here are a few recommendations we have before you get ready to pack for this once-in-a-lifetime tripe.

 - Whether you own a Vespera or a Stellina, don’t forget to order your Vespera Solar Filter or Stellina Solar Filter to ensure an optimum observation.